blbadger/blbadger.github.io/language-representations.md

 When we instead activate all elements (neurons) from a single patch, we see that in contrast to what is found for vision transformers, early and late layers both focus not only on that patch but also preceding ones too.
 Only preceding patches are modified because GPT-2 is trained using attention masks to prevent a token peering ahead in the sequence of words.
 Note too that once again the deeper layer elements focus more broadly than shallower layer elements as observed above.

+It is interesting to note that the other patches most often focused upon (besides the input patch corresponding to the patch being maximinized) are the first few in the image.
+This higher weight on early tokens is also observed when one performs gradientxinput on langauge models, and may perhaps be attributed to the relatively high importance of the beginning words in a sentence for the completion of that sentence.

 ![gpt2 feature visualization]({{https://blbadger.github.io}}/deep-learning/gpt2_features_viz_3.png)

 ### Image Reconstruction with Language Models

 ### Language models translate gibberish into words